aws-samples/amazon-sagemaker-secure-mlops/package-cfn.md

 cd amazon-sagemaker-secure-mlops
 ```

-2. If you do not have an S3 bucket, you can create a brand new one.
-Skip this step if you already have an S3 bucket.
+2. If you do not have an S3 bucket, you must create a brand new one. **Skip this step if you already have an S3 bucket**.
 ```sh
 S3_BUCKET_NAME=<your new S3 bucket name>
 aws s3 mb s3://${S3_BUCKET_NAME} --region $AWS_DEFAULT_REGION